 To be able to pass a DCAA audit, your accounting software will have to meet the adequacy criteria of the Defense Federal Acquisition Regulation Supplement (DFARS) Business Systems Rules.

-There are 18 criteria that can be broken down into 5 major capabilities when determining whether your new accounting system meets the requirements:
+There are 18 criteria that can be broken down into 5 major capabilities when determining whether your new government contractor accounting software system meets the requirements:

 - An internal control environment that oversees approval, structure, access, monitoring, and policies